Last Updated: March, 2024

 In terms of getting a job at the end, you have two options:

-2. Float your skills and resume around some Melbourne-based businesses and consultancies to see if they'd be interested in hiring an extra pair of hands in cybersecurity.
-If you're a robust problem solver, it should be relatively easy to convince them to bring you in.
+- Float your skills and resume around some Melbourne-based businesses and consultancies to see if they'd be interested in hiring an extra pair of hands in cybersecurity.
+If you're a robust problem solver, it should be relatively easy to convince them to bring you in, if they have the space.
 If you have the agency, you'd also generally have much more flexibility and manoeuvrability than if you did a grad program.

 IMO, option number 2 is better.
-The opportunities available to small-medium sized business gives cybersecurity a wide variety of potential involvement in interesting projects, much more so than you might get in a grad program.
+The opportunities available to small-to-medium-sized businesses give cybersecurity a wide variety of potential involvement in interesting projects, much more so than you might get in a grad program.
 However, you need to have a large professional network, but as uni students your network is still only small.
-LinkedIn is now a requirement, add/follow people who are high value, and curate your 'work' version of yourself on there.
-This will be your professional network, which will eventually blossom into a small group of somewhat well-connected individuals which can help with things like finding new positions, or with information about what's going on in the industry, etc. Then, continue to take part in local/industry/club events and add people on linkedin, the earlier the better.
+LinkedIn is now a requirement, add/follow people who are high-value, and curate your 'work' version of yourself on there.
+This will be your professional network, which will eventually blossom into a small group of somewhat well-connected individuals who can help with things like finding new positions, or with information about what's going on in the industry, etc. Then, continue to take part in local/industry/club events and add people on LinkedIn, the earlier the better.
 That is how you maximise your chances of success in finding a good job.

 In terms of specific jobs, there's generally four: